webtoknow/fx-trading-app/Week_05/Theory/README.md

 })
 ```

-- after declaring the component, it will be specified into the HTML file of its parent in order to be loaded:
+- After declaring a component, it can be used in the HTML of its parent component using its selector:

 ```Html
 <app-blotter-view></app-blotter-view>